LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-5.png"><br>
   <strong>😨 "What is the purpose of address exclusion?" 😨</strong>  <br>
   <p align="justify">
     <em>It ensures that these addresses are not automatically assigned to client devices.
-Exclusion is typically used for network devices with statically configured IP addresses, such as servers, routers, or printers, ensuring that the DHCP server does not allocate these reserved addresses to other devices.
-Address exclusion helps maintain network stability, preventing IP address conflicts and ensuring that critical network resources always have their designated addresses available for use.</em>
+Exclusion is typically used for devices with statically configured IP addresses, such as servers, routers, or printers, ensuring that the DHCP server does not allocate these addresses to other devices.
+Exclusion helps maintain network stability, preventing IP address conflicts and ensuring that critical network resources always have their designated addresses available for use.</em>
   </p>
 </p>